Josh Lueke: Legal history

-While in the Rangers organization Lueke was arrested following a May 2008 incident and charged with having committed rape and non-consensual sodomy.
-During the investigation Lueke lied to the police by denying he had sexual contact with the victim (an assertion proven false by DNA testing), and he pleaded no contest to lesser charges of false imprisonment with violence and was sentenced to 42 days in jail, time served prior to making bail.
-An additional 20 days were discounted due to good behavior and Lueke received three years of felony probation.
+While in the Rangers organization, Lueke was arrested in April 2009 in Bakersfield, California, following a May 2008 incident and charged with committing rape and non-consensual sodomy.
+During the investigation, Lueke lied to the police by denying he had sexual contact with the victim, a claim proven false by DNA testing.
+He pleaded no contest to lesser charges of false imprisonment with violence and was sentenced to 42 days in jail, time served prior to making bail.
+An additional 20 days were discounted due to good behavior, and Lueke received three years of felony probation.

-After the July 9, 2010 trade that sent Lueke to the Seattle Mariners, team president Chuck Armstrong denied having any knowledge of Lueke's criminal past, and stated if he had known, he would have stopped the deal with Texas.
+After Lueke was traded to Seattle, Mariners president Chuck Armstrong denied having any knowledge of Lueke's criminal past, and stated if he had known, he would have stopped the deal with Texas.
 Up to that point, the Mariners organization had a long history of supporting groups who oppose violence against women, running a campaign called "Refuse to Abuse" and had previously suspended and traded reliever Julio Mateo, who was accused of beating his wife.
-After an interview with Lueke, Mariners GM Jack Zduriencik reported that he was "satisfied with the interview and it's an issue that's behind us."
-Former Mariners pitching coach Rick Adair later told reporters that he had informed Zduriencik of Lueke's legal troubles, and that Rangers GM Jon Daniels had made a standing offer to take Lueke back on the night of the trade.
+After an interview with Lueke, Mariners general manager (GM) Jack Zduriencik reported that he was "satisfied with the interview and it's an issue that's behind us."
+Mariners pitching coach Rick Adair later told reporters that he had informed Zduriencik of Lueke's legal troubles, and that Rangers GM Jon Daniels had made a standing offer to take Lueke back on the night of the trade.
 Adair had been the Rangers minor league pitching coordinator in 2008, when Lueke was charged.

+At the end of his probation, Lueke said the incident was a "freak accident kind of thing" and that he did not worry about what other people would think.
+During his tenure in MLB, some people regularly posted about Lueke's arrest on social media when he pitched.